-- Subd.
-1. Hearing. (a) Requires courts to hold ERPO hearings within 14 days of receiving an ERPO petition. - (b) Requires the court to advise petitioners of their right to request an emergency ERPO under section 5. - (c) Appoints law enforcement to serve ERPOs and seize and store firearms when so ordered by the court. - (d) Permits a respondent to be served with an ERPO petition any time prior to 48 hours before the time set for the hearing.
-If service occurs less than five days prior to hearing, there is a presumption that the respondent is entitled to continuance of 14 days. - (e) Authorizes alternate means to serve an ERPO petition if personal service cannot be made.
+Subd.
+1. Hearing. (a) Requires courts to hold ERPO hearings within 14 days of receiving an ERPO petition.

+(b) Requires the court to advise petitioners of their right to request an emergency ERPO under section 5.

+(c) Appoints law enforcement to serve ERPOs and seize and store firearms when so ordered by the court.

+(d) Permits a respondent to be served with an ERPO petition any time prior to 48 hours before the time set for the hearing.
+If service occurs less than five days prior to the hearing, there is a presumption that the respondent is entitled to continuance of 14 days.

+(e) Authorizes alternate means to serve an ERPO petition if personal service cannot be made.
 (This language is patterned after the alternate service language in the domestic assault statute.)

-- (f) Requires petitioners who are not government officials to provide notice of an ERPO petition to the appropriate sheriff. - Subd.
-2. Relief by court. (a) Requires a petitioner to prove by clear and convincing evidence that the respondent poses a significant danger of bodily injury to other persons or is at significant risk of suicide by possessing a firearm. - (b) Specifies the types of information that the court should review in determining if a petition should be granted. - (c) Authorizes the court to subpoena peace officers with knowledge of the respondent's conduct to provide testimony and to look at other relevant evidence beyond the items listed in paragraph (b). - (d) If the court finds there is sufficient evidence to issue an ERPO, the court must inform the respondent that the respondent is prohibited from possessing and purchasing firearms and shall issue a transfer order for the firearms. - (e) Requires that an ERPO be for a fixed period of not less than six months and not more than one year, subject to renewal or extension. - (f) Requires a court to determine if the respondent presents an immediate and present danger of bodily injury if the court issues an ERPO and an emergency ERPO had not be issued. - (g) If the court refuses to issue an ERPO after a hearing, the court shall vacate the existing emergency ERPO (if applicable). - (h) Permits a respondent to waive the respondent's right to contest the hearing and consent to imposition of an ERPO.
+Subd.
+2. Relief by court. (a) Requires a petitioner to prove by clear and convincing evidence that the respondent poses a significant danger of bodily injury to other persons or is at significant risk of suicide by possessing a firearm.

+(b) Specifies the types of information that the court should review in determining if a petition should be granted.

+(c) Authorizes the court to look at other relevant evidence beyond the items listed in paragraph (b).

+(d) If the court finds there is sufficient evidence to issue an ERPO, the court must inform the respondent that the respondent is prohibited from possessing and purchasing firearms and shall issue a transfer order for the firearms.

+(e) Requires that an ERPO be for a fixed period of not less than six months and not more than one year, subject to renewal or extension.

+(f) Requires a court to determine if the respondent presents an immediate and present danger of bodily injury if the court issues an ERPO and an emergency ERPO had not been issued.

+(g) If the court refuses to issue an ERPO after a hearing, the court shall vacate the existing emergency ERPO (if applicable).

+(h) Permits a respondent to waive the respondent's right to contest the hearing and consent to imposition of an ERPO.
 A respondent who consents to imposition of an ERPO may request that the petition be sealed.
 Requires an ERPO issued for a respondent who is solely at risk of suicide be kept from public access.